Do you need to add a GDPR agreement to your forms? A GDPR agreement form field is essential if your website is used by people from the EU or the UK.

-In this article, we’ll look at the easiest way to add a GDPR agreement to your WordPress forms.
-You can use a plugin to stay compliant, and you don’t need to write any code.
+In this article, we’ll look at the easiest way to add a GDPR agreement field to your WordPress forms.

 Using WPForms, you can easily add a GDPR agreement form field to any form on your website.
 That way, the visitor can freely give consent when giving you their personal data.